A Guide to Durham Performing Arts Center, DPAC

 Community involvement is one of DPAC’s core values and is embodied in several programs and initiatives that serve the local community:

-• DPAC for All is an initiative to make the arts accessible to Durham residents at a reduced ticket rate
+- DPAC for All is an initiative to make the arts accessible by offering reduced ticket rates to Durham residents, military and students

 Annual Programming, Events and Festivals